Date last updated: 15 October 2021

 Supporting children financially

-Parental responsibility does not affect the duty a parent has to maintain their child financially – all parents have a duty to pay towards their child’s upbringing, whether or not they have parental responsibility.
+Parental responsibility does not affect the duty a parent has to maintain their child financially.
+All parents have a legal duty to pay towards their child’s upbringing, whether or not they have parental responsibility.

 This doesn’t mean parents shouldn’t discuss what they think is appropriate on a day-to-day level.
 It is helpful if parents agree on how to tackle issues such as discipline, bedtimes, and homework, but if you don’t agree on these things then neither parent can force the issue with the other.